 What if my spouse is not a US citizen?

 If you are overseas and your spouse is neither a US citizen nor resident alien (green-card holder), you have a few options.
 You can file as Married Filing Separately, meaning you would report only your own income.
 If you have children and you provide more than half of their support, you may qualify to file as Head of Household.
 Or, as a third option, you may elect to treat your spouse as a resident alien for tax purposes, and file as Married Filing Jointly.
-This would mean you would report both of your incomes, which sounds unattractive until you delve deeper.
+This would mean you would report both of your incomes, which sounds unattractive but isn’t always.
 Because there is a higher standard deduction for filing jointly than for filing separately, as well as various other ways in which the tax code treats joint filers preferentially, you may in some cases be better off filing jointly.
-There are both long- and short-term implications of making this election, and we would need to review your particular circumstances in making a decision on how best to file.
+However, this does bring your spouse under the far-reaching arms of the IRS, which may not be beneficial.
+There are both long- and short-term implications of making this election, and we would need to review your particular circumstances in advising you on how best to file.

 What do I need to know about state taxes?